-Crop Yield Monitor for Round and Square Hay Balers (2015-052) Improves Accuracy of Farm Management by Enabling on-the-go Yield Mapping of Hay Fields Market Overview This approach to creating crop yield maps results in better management and increased production efficiency on farms.
+CLEMSON UNIVERSITY RESEARCH FOUNDATION Crop Yield Monitor for Round Square Hay Balers (2015-052) Improves accuracy of farm management by enabling on-the-go yield mapping of hay fields Market Overview This approach to creating crop yield maps results in better management and increased production efficiency on farms.
 Yield monitoring technologies have been commercially available for corn and grain crops for at least twenty years and have since become stock equipment for most corn, grain, and cotton harvesters.
 Growers have grown to depend on yield monitors for making and evaluating management decisions, developing management zones, prescribing variable rate input applications, and for evaluating crop insurance values.
 Currently, hay is among the only major crops that does not have a widely implemented yield monitor.
 In order to transform this market, researchers at Clemson University have developed a hay yield monitor consisting of ultrasonic distance sensors that can be universally mounted on any hay baler.
 As developed, Clemson's hay yield monitor utilizes inexpensive and robust sensors to monitor the mass flow intake of the baler, allowing farmers to utilize precision agriculture to foster economic efficiency and improved management practices.
-Application Precision Agriculture Stage of Development Preliminary Prototype Advantages - Enables on-the-go yield mapping of hay fields, producing an easy and more precise alternative to any existing methods - Precision farming invention, leading to economic monetary savings - Precise crop yield monitoring, creating evaluation of crop management strategies, specific management zones, and numerical evaluation of hay crops for insurance purposes Technical Summary This yield mapping technology incorporates ultrasonic distance sensors mounted in front of the pickup on a hay baler to accurately measure windrow size (volume) during on-the-go harvest.
+Technical Summary This yield mapping technology incorporates ultrasonic distance sensors mounted in front of the pickup on a hay baler to accurately measure windrow size (volume) during on-the-go harvest.
 The measurement is then correlated to bale weight.
 In addition, it allows for the creation of crop yield maps - spatially quantifying low- and high-yielding areas - to be used for making management decisions.
 Ultimately, this approach produces improved evaluation of crop management strategies, creation of management zones within a farm, and evaluation of hay crops for insurance purposes.

-App Type Country Serial No. Patent No. CURF Ref.
-Number Inventors Provisional United States 62,192,298 NA 2015-052 Kendall Kirk, H Guy Ramsey About the Inventor
+Application Precision Agriculture Development Stage Preliminary Prototype Advantages - Enables on-the-go yield mapping of hay fields, producing an easy and more precise alternative to any existing - Precision farming invention, leading to economic monetary savingsRendered coproduct electron donor cost can be 10-20% of conventional electron donors - Precise crop yield monitoring, creating evaluation of crop management strategies, specific management zones, and numerical evaluation of hay crops for insurance purposes Арр Туре Country Serial No. Patent No. CURF Ref.
+No. Inventors Provisional United States 62/192,298 NA 2015-052 Dr. Kendall Kirk Guy Ramsey

-Dr. Kendall Kirk is a Precision Agriculture Engineer and Assistant Professor in the Edisto Research and Education Center at Clemson University.
+About the Inventors Dr. Kendall Kirk Adjunct Assistant Professor of Plant & Environmental Sciences at Clemson University Dr. Kendall Kirk is a Precision Agriculture Engineer and Assistant Professor in the Edisto Research and Education Center at Clemson University.
 He earned his Ph.D. in Biosystems Engineering from Clemson University.
 He is a member of several professional societies including the American Society of Agricultural and Biological Engineers, World Aquaculture Society, and Aquaculture Engineering Society.
 Dr. Kirk's research interests focus on precision agriculture, agricultural power and machinery, control systems, and computer modeling.

-For More Information

-To learn more about this technology, please contact:

-Chris Gesswein

-Director of Licensing for Technology Transfer
+For more information on this technology contact: A. Chris Gesswein Director of Licensing for Technology Transfer E: agesswe@clemson.edu P: (864) 656-0797 curf.clemson.edu

-agesswe@clemson.edu

-(864) 656-3607